312school/aws-secrets-sync-with-k8s/README.md

     `pod <= serviceaccount <= IAM role`

-5. Create OIDC provider for the cluster - required to link IAM roles to service accounts.
+**5. Create OIDC provider for the cluster** - required to link IAM roles to service accounts.
 *Optional if it was already created - only 1 per cluster is necessary.*
 ```
 eksctl utils associate-iam-oidc-provider --region="$REGION" --cluster="$CLUSTERNAME" --approve
 ```

-6. Create service account linked to an IAM role, and attach IAM policy that gives access to the created secret
+**6. Create service account linked to an IAM role,** and attach IAM policy that gives access to the created secret
 ```
 eksctl create iamserviceaccount --name nginx-deployment-sa --region="$REGION" --cluster "$CLUSTERNAME" --attach-policy-arn "$POLICY_ARN" --approve --override-existing-serviceaccounts
 ```

-6. Create the SecretProviderClass - this typically has to be created for each secret you're trying link (AWS => K8s secret)
+**6. Create the SecretProviderClass** - this typically has to be created for each secret you're trying link (AWS => K8s secret)
 ```
 kubectl apply -f deploy-with-mounted-files/ExampleSecretProviderClassMountedSecretFile.yaml
 ```

-7. Deploy consumer pod - pod that starts using this secret:
+**7. Deploy consumer pod** - pod that starts using this secret:
 ```
 kubectl apply -f deploy-with-mounted-files/ExampleDeploymentMountedSecretFile.yaml
 ```

 # To use AWS SecretsManager values as env variables
-8. Delete current SecretProviderClass and create a new one with this file
+**8. Delete current SecretProviderClass and create a new one with this file**
 ```
 kubectl apply -f deploy-with-env/ExampleSecretProviderClassMountedSecretEnv.yaml
 ```

-9. Delete current Deployment and create a new one with this file
+**9. Delete current Deployment and create a new one with this file**
 ```
 kubectl apply -f deploy-with-env/ExampleDeploymentMountedSecretEnv.yaml
 ```